 - Objective: The objectives of this writing assignments are to critically apply concepts, ideas, and procedures to facilitate higher level learning.
 The assignments are designed so students can demonstrate depth of knowledge related to the course content. - Focus: Each assignment is designed to apply knowledge from the chapters and class discussions. - Format: All assignments will be double-spaced.
 Do not include title pages.
 Include your name at the top of each page.
-A minimum of one inch margins on each side.
-12 point Times New Roman font is preferred.
+A minimum of one-inch margins on each side.
+12-point Calibri font is preferred.
 Each assignment should have a minimum length of 500 words but is not to exceed 750 words.
-Students will be evaluated according to the attached rubric: Critical Writing Response Marking Rubric.

-How to avoid plagiarism

-• The simplest way to avoid plagiarism is to reference any sources properly (using both in-text, parenthetical citations in the body of your assignment and a 'References' page at the end).
+Students will be evaluated according to the attached rubric: Critical Writing Response Marking Rubric. - How to avoid plagiarism: The simplest way to avoid plagiarism is to reference any sources properly (using both in-text, parenthetical citations in the body of your assignment and a 'References' page at the end).
 While it is commonplace to build upon the knowledge of others, it is necessary to clearly state the sources and foundations of that knowledge.
-Referencing must conform to the APA style
+Referencing must conform to the APA style-see your ENG110 text for support.

-Writing Assignment B Due: Class 8 Weight: 30%
+Writing Assignment B Critical Response Due: Class 8 Weight: 25%